alexsuakim/CV-Textual-Inversion/README.md

       - program file: textual_inversion_ChanChunLam.ipynb
       - outputs directory: elephant_steps
       - analysis directory: plot

+      the original code of implementing Textual Inversion using Latent diffusion was from the original paper.

 2. Soo-ah Kim
   1) Textual Inversion using Stable Diffusion